jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 #### Baud rate

-Modern serial-to-USB adapters typically support baud rates up to 115200, while early Palm OS devices can only support much lower baud rates.
+Modern serial-to-USB adapters typically support baud rates up to 115200, while some early Palm devices only support much lower baud rates.
 During the initial handshake phase of a HotSync session, the Palm device and the computer negotiate the highest baud rate supported on both sides, and switch to that baud rate for the remainder of the session.

-However, the negotiated baud rate may not actually work correctly on your hardware and platform.
-So if your serial connection stalls, try explicitly specifying a lower maximum baud rate through the API or CLI (e.g. `--maxBaudRate 9600`).
+However, the negotiated baud rate may not always work correctly.
+If your serial connection stalls, try explicitly specifying a lower maximum baud rate through the API or CLI (e.g. `--maxBaudRate 9600`).

 ### USB